Visual Analytics for Sensemaking

 End Date: December 4, 2017

 Visual Analytics for Sensemaking is one of four non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
 The course is taught by faculty from the College of Engineering.
-The course is delivered in 100% distance learning format and includes instructional material equivalent to approximately one semester credit hour.
-This is equates to around 40 hours of course work including 12-13 hours of instruction.
+The course is delivered in 100% distance learning format and includes instructional material equivalent to a one semester credit hour class.

 This course can be taken individually, or as part of the four courses required to receive the CPDA certificate of completion.
 It is strongly recommended that participants who take the Foundations of Statistics first, followed by Data Mining.
 Machine Learning or Visualization Analytics and Sensemaking can follow in any order.